openresty/stapxx/README.markdown

 This tool reveals exactly how the memory is distributed among all Lua value types, which is useful for optimizing Lua code's memory usage and debugging memory leak issues in the Lua programs.

-For now, only LuaJIT 2.0 is supported.
+For now, both LuaJIT 2.0 and LuaJIT 2.1 are supported.

 Here is an example.